makyo/salsa/dorks.md

 * Yuh-Tubs
 * Sporty Fly
 * Sbeepbeepbeep
-* You know the place
-* Would you take this six-fingered hand
-* Tritonify
-* Cronchify
-* Ryuichi Spotimoto
-* hold that spot for me
-* Hey does anybody else remember that one interview with Björk where she takes apart a TV?
-It was delightful.
-Also, this is one Spotify
-* <i>Green Circle With Three Black Marks</i>, an art piece that speaks to a generation.
-* It's kinda fucked up how they pushed the dude who first discovered irrational numbers off a boat to drown, but, like, I was deeply upset when I first encountered the Weierstrass function, so I guess I understand.
-* Hey can I borrow your Spotify?
-* Once in a Spoot Moon
-* Stage Rhodesify
-* Spanahmenah
-* Doo doo do do dootify
-* "Kincaid Plays Super Hawaii" (1999)
-* It's my Spotify, and I'll cry if I want to.
-* I'm glad I'm not in a movie or all this coughing would mean I'd die soon
-* Go get 'em, Sportify
-* The Cloud®
-* Your Tube ..._lewd_
-* your tubular web site network account downloaded straight to your ear domain protocol
-* ~~I don't have Spotify so I can't vouge for it but I know it's on Youtube~~ I gotcha
-* Sprongus
-* [accordions intensify]
-* Ullspot
-* Vocal fry so warm it leaves you feeling cozy
-* Spartacus
-* Απο των Σποτιφων
-* Σpotify
-* Spotify, youtube, or elsewhere
-* I'unno, I'm too gestonkenflapt
-* See Spotify Run
-* On Swirlies' third studio album "Cats of the Wild Vol. 2" which I'm pretty sure isn't on streaming services unfortunately
 * Yfitops
 * My secret diaries as I was rediscovering the fossils and evolution of emo throughout the mid-00s and early 2010s--ok fine it's just Spotify
 * Cool music zone